jupyter-server/pytest-jupyter/README.md

 ```bash
 pip install pytest-jupyter
 ```
-This installs the basic pytest-jupyter package that insludes fixture definitions for the various Jupyter-based pytest plugins.
+This installs the basic pytest-jupyter package that includes fixture definitions for the various Jupyter-based pytest plugins.

 To use one of these plugins, you'll also need to install their dependencies.
 This requires a second `pip install` call.
 For example, if you'd like to use the `jupyter_server` plugin, you'll need to call:
 ```bash